Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Which closing costs are negotiable in Turkey right now?

-The closing costs that are fixed by law and cannot be negotiated in Turkey include official land registry service fees (döner sermaye) set by TKGM tariff, statutory tax rates, and mandatory DASK earthquake insurance premiums which are tariff-based.
+The costs that are fixed by law and cannot be negotiated in Turkey include the land registry service fees (doner sermaye, set by TKGM's tariff), the tax rates themselves (transfer fee percentages, VAT rates), and the DASK earthquake insurance premium, which is tariff-based and uniform across insurers.

 Can I ask the seller to cover some closing costs in Turkey?

-Sellers in Turkey are more likely to accept covering closing costs when the market is slow, the property has been listed for a long time, the seller is motivated to move quickly, or the buyer is making a cash offer without financing contingencies.
+Sellers in Turkey are more likely to agree to covering closing costs when the market is slow, the property has been listed for a long time, or you are buying in a secondary city or resort area outside Istanbul's prime districts where competition among buyers is lower.

 Is price bargaining common in Turkey in 2026?